Imagine owning your own motor home.

 Research, research, research

 As with anything, the more you know, the better decision you can make.
-Look into the different types of motor homes, their prices and their strengths and weaknesses.
+Look into the different types of motor homes, their s and their strengths and weaknesses.

 Motor homes are built for different purposes.
 Some fit for a family, some for the lone wanderer.